Statistical Methods in Network Science and Data Analysis

-The increasing volume and nature of big datasets in business, economics, social and political sciences call for more complex and sophisticated data mining tools.
-The complex systems monitored by big databases are successfully described in terms of networks.
-In the present course we will present and discuss data mining tools used to characterize large empirical or model networks.
+The increasing volume and nature of big data sets in business, economics, social and political sciences call for more complex and sophisticated mathematical and data mining tools.
+The complex systems monitored by big data bases are successfully described in terms of networks.
+In this course we will present and discuss mathematical and data mining tools used to characterize large empirical or model networks.
 Large data sets will be computationally investigated and the limits of the used algorithms will be discussed.
 The assessment of the statistical validity of the observed results will be analyzed and, when possible, quantitatively evaluated.
 Besides the mathematical theory, the course will have a practical approach with homeworks, hands-on classes and with the development of a project.
 During the class all examples and sample codes will be provided in Python and Jupyter notebooks.

 Overview of the course.
 Basic concepts that will be treated in the course.
 Large data sets.
 Data mining approaches.
-Network science approach to large set of data.
+Network science approach to large sets of data.
 Computational tools.

 Types of data.
 Different types of attributes.
 Asymmetric attributes.
 Dimensionality, sparsity and resolution.
 Data pre-processing.
 Measures of similarity and dissimilarity.